cc-h-s/beg-steal-or-barrow/README.md

      * This is where all the variables are prepared for CIOOS compliant file and shouldn't require any changes.
      * If there is additional information about the deployment/processing not recorded in the comment earlier in the script, add it at the end before the file is saved using `note("Additional important info")`.

+## Let's check!
+### Once you've run the processing script, check for any inconsistencies between the metadata and the log sheets:

+1. Instrument depth
+   * Check that instrument is close to target depth by referencing the mooring diagram.
+Any offset present should be the approximate difference between the depth on the mooring diagram and the sounding depth recorded during deployment.
+   * Confirm that instrument depth makes sense relative to other instruments on mooring.
+Locations on mooring are not exact (it is unlikely for calculated depths of two instruments to be precisely 20.0 m apart as designed), but if anything is off by more than a couple metres it should be investigated (could be error on mooring diagram, pressure converted incorrectly, change of plans during mooring deployment, etc.)
+   * If instrument is at unexpected depth it may be necessary to add note to file comment.
+2. Sampling rate
+   * Confirm that true sample_rate is the same as the target sample_rate recorded in instrument log files.
+3. Variables
+   * Check that all expected variables exist in the final file and that values are reasonable for mooring location (max and min are recorded in metadata).
+4. Everything else
+   * Generate report by uploading file to [compliance checker](https://compliance.ioos.us/index.html) with appropriate convention selected (i.e. CF 1.6) to make sure the file is compliant.
+Look through the metadata and check that all fields are correct and appropriate.

 # Suggested next steps
 ### This script should run without issue, but there are a few ways the workflow should or could be improved upon.